cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 msgJSON,1024;{}

-AttachmentSize,8; use HAMT store multimedia, the result blocks number
+AttachmentHash and Size,8; use HAMT store multimedia, the result blocks number

 }